Art on the Altar

 Now a happy member of the small community of White Lake, WI, Larry accepts commission work upon request, all through word of mouth.

-“Oil pastel is such a versatile and hands-on medium.
-Without a brush, I use my hands and various tools to layer and blend the pigments, creating depth and texture until I achieve the desired result.
-I enjoy the freedom to create on a variety of surfaces, such as textured paper, hardboard, & wood.”
+Steve describes oil pastel as a versatile, hands-on medium.
+Without relying on a brush, he uses his hands and a variety of tools to layer and blend pigments, building depth and texture until the desired result is achieved.
+He values the freedom to work across a range of surfaces, including textured paper, hardboard, and wood.